 The defining signature of the system is the 13º angle found in Bill Hewlett and Dave Packard’s original company logo.
 13° represents HP as a company, ingenious in spirit and optimistic for the future.
 It also refers to the world of computing by recalling the forward slash used in programming.
 13° is deeply embedded within the brand identity, driving the design of graphics, products and UI.

 The system is structured to deliver familiarity and recognition through the use of a tight set of core brand assets.
 The contextual brand assets add flexibility and relevance for specific target audiences.
 Expression Principles guide the creation of ownable HP experiences across spoken and written language, static layouts, information graphics, motion, sound, interaction, form factors and materials and physical spaces.

 The system was documented into a Brand Book (printed with the print-on-demand HP Magcloud service) and a set of application-specific toolkits.
 The toolkits provide the relevant assets and detailed guidance for design practitioners to apply the system.

-Moving Brands created a system from which HP’s partner agencies, totalling several thousand agencies worldwide, could create stunning, on-brand experiences.
-The work showcased in this section of the case study shows both design studies and in-market executions that have been used as best practice examples to inspire and guide these agencies.
+- Moving Brands created a system from which HP’s partner agencies, totalling several thousand agencies worldwide, could create stunning, on-brand experiences.

 - We conducted creative workshops, briefings and reviews with other agency partners across a number of execution areas, as well as engaged in implementing some of the in-market expressions of the brand.